Different Types of Skype Scams and How to Avoid Them

 Types of Skype Scams

-Most scammers from Skype target two things from users: extort or steal money, and gather private information for data breaches.
-These scammers use various types of scams to make sure they are not discovered on the platform.
+Most scammers from Skype target two things from users: extort or steal and gather private information for data breaches.
+These scammers use various scams to ensure they stay low-key on the platform.

 Below are the common types of Skype scams: